-1st Bag Maximum weight and/or size as outlined in RULE 22.2 \$25.00 CAD 2nd Bag Maximum weight and/or size as outlined in RULE 22.2 \$35.00 CAD
+1st Bag I IN RULE 22.2 \$25.00 CAD 2nd Bag Maximum weight and/or size as outlined in RULE 22.2 \$35.00 CAD

 NOTE: All charges are subject to applicable taxes.

 Exceptions

 - 2. Articles carried in addition to stated maximum in addition to the maximum allowances provided in paragraphs (1) and (2) above, each fare-paying passenger may carry, without additional charge, the following articles of baggage only when retained in the passenger's custody (except items 8., 9., 10., 11.)

 - a.
 A handbag or pocketbook

 - b.
 An overcoat or wrap

 - c.
 A foot rug

 - d.
 An umbrella or walking stick

 - e.
 Camera and/or a pair of binoculars

 - f.
 Reasonable amount of reading matter for the flight

 - g.
 An infant's food for consumption en route

 - h.
 An infant's carrying seat or bassinet